intelliseq/genetraps-opensource/test-data/Readme.md

 **vcf**

 File *300_301_chrUn_KI270515v1_merged_genotyped.vcf.gz* was created by *iseq_gatk_joint_genotyping* using gvcf files mentioned above.

 File *CBD_random-chr22.vcf.gz* is a merged vcf containing reads of chr22_*_random from all five _Centrum Badań DNA_ samples (194, 300, 301, 461, 483).

+File *test_FBN1.vcf* is a filtered vcf - only FBN1 gene.